iterait/emloop/doc/tutorial.rst

 Dataset
 =======

-The very first step in any machine learning taks is to load and process the data.
+The very first step in any machine learning task is to load and process the data.
 Every `cxflow` dataset is expected to extend the `cxflow.datasets.AbstractDataset` and to have the following properties: